Intel Math Kernel Library

 MKL_LIBS Link with parallel threading layer of MKL

-GNU_MKL_LIBS Dedicated for GNU compiler in Intel programming environment
+GNU_MKL_LIBS Dedicated for GNU compilers in Intel programming environment

 MKL_LIBS_SEQ Link with sequential threading layer of MKL